-The targets in paragraph 2 of the Policy CE12 are based on what the Board would consider to be best practice within other protected landscapes.
+The targets in paragraph 2 of the Policy CE15 are based on what the Board would consider to be best practice within other protected landscapes.
 The Board acknowledges that these aspirations might exceed current policy in Local Plans.
 However, we consider that they are appropriate targets to aim for in a protected landscape, where the main focus for housing provision should be the provision of affordable housing.
 We acknowledge that these targets would be subject to viability assessments.

 Paragraph 35 of the NPPF states that, in order to be sound, Local Plans should 'as a minimum, seek to meet the area's objectively assessed needs' (OAN).
-However, Government guidance also states that the application of policies in the NPPF relating to the protection of AONBs 'may mean that it is not possible to meat objectivey assessed needs in full through the plan-making process'.
-As such, it should be recognised that, in some circumstances, it might be appropriate for the housing requirement figure identified in development plans (that overlap with AONBs) to be less than the OAN figure.
+However, paragraph 11 of the NPPF allows for circumstances in which the OAN might not be met in full, including with regards to NPPF policies that relate to national landscapes.
+Government guidance explicitly states that the application of policies in the NPPF relating to the protection of national landscapes 'may mean that it is not possible to meet objectively assessed needs in full through the plan-making process'.
+As such, it should be recognised that, in some circumstances, it might be appropriate for the housing requirement figure identified in development plans (that overlap with national landscapes) to be less than the OAN figure.

-With regards to paragraph 6 of Policy CE12, the lack of a specific housing need figure, or housing requirement figure, for the AONB 'sub-area' within which an allocation is being considered could potentially make the allocation (and the Plan) unsound.
-This was the case in West Oxfordshire, where the Local Plan inspector concluded that 'in the absence of a housing need figure for the Burford - Charlbury sub-area ... the allocation in the plan of housing sites, and the reliance on additional windfall housing development, in the Burford - Charlbury area, over and above existing completions and commitments, would not be sound'.
+With regards to paragraph 6 of Policy CE15, the lack of a specific housing need figure, or housing requirement figure, for the AONB 'sub-area' within which an allocation is being considered could potentially make the allocation (and the Plan) unsound.
+This was the case in West Oxfordshire, where the Local Plan inspector concluded that 'in the absence of a housing need figure for the Burford - Charlbury sub-area... the allocation in the plan of housing sites, and the reliance on additional windfall housing development, in the Burford - Charlbury area, over and above existing completions and commitments, would not be sound'.

-The wording of paragraph 7 of Policy CE12 is based on paragraph 5.39 of the West Oxfordshire Local Plan, which states that: 'Within the Cotswolds AONB, windfall housing proposals on undeveloped land adjoining built up areas ... will only be supported where there is convincing evidence of a specific local housing need such as needs identified through a neighbourhood plan or affordable housing needs specific to a particular settlement, for example through a rural exception site'.
+The wording of paragraph 7 of Policy CE15 is based on paragraph 5.39 of the West Oxfordshire Local Plan, which states that: 'Within the Cotswolds AONB, windfall housing proposals on undeveloped land adjoining built up areas... will only be supported where there is convincing evidence of a specific local housing need such as needs identified through a neighbourhood plan or affordable housing needs specific to a particular settlement, for example through a rural exception site'.